Leonora Fani

-Leonora Fani (born 18 February 1954) is an Italian former film actress.
+Leonora Fani (born 1954) is an Italian former film actress.

 Career

 Born in Crocetta del Montello, province of Treviso, as Eleonora Cristofani, Leonora Fani was launched in 1971 by winning the "Miss Teenager" pageant.
 Then she had a successful career in Italian B-movies, especially in the "violent-erotic" subgenre.
-She played, as typical roles, young girls with traumas or perversions of various kinds, or teenagers involved in stories where eroticism is tinged with blood.
+She played, as typical roles, young girls with traumas or perversions of various kinds, or teenagers involved in stories mixing eroticism and violence.